 Shopping in Bodrum

+A must-do experience for every self-catering holidaymaker is the weekly farmers' market for fruit and vegetables, but also souvenirs, and clothes.
+The weekly markets shine through in Turkish culture, as the heart of all communities, rather than a shopping expedition.
 Our favourite is Yalikavak on a Thursday, simply because of the mass choice.
-To complete the cultural aspect, we also snack on Gozleme, the traditional Turkish market food and drink Ayran, a mixture of water, yoghurt, and salt that is surprisingly refreshing in the summer.
+To complete the cultural aspect, snack on Gozleme, the traditional Turkish market food and drink Ayran, a mixture of water, yoghurt, and salt that is refreshing in the summer, and that locals love.

 Welcome to your local shopping mall, in the Ortakent district.
 The super smart and immensely clean Midtown Centre has two floors with a variety of stores for home, clothes, books, shoes, children, electronics and much more.
 Combine a trip with lunch in one of the famous eateries, including Chinese Inn, Subway, and Starbucks or Burger King.
 Although summer is a busy time, during winter, the crowds are sparse, leaving us to shop leisurely at our own pace.
 It also has an English Home, and a Marks and Spencer store.